-ConvTable is the internal conversion table allocated by ConversionStartup (on page 161).
+ConvTable is the internal conversion table allocated by ConversionStartup (on page 147).

 Flags modify the behavior of the conversion.
-Valid flag values for EffectiveLength are: PF OCCURS and PF SILENT.
-See Table 8 on page 128.
+Valid flag values for EffectiveLength are: PF_OCCURS and PF_SILENT.
+See Table 8 on page 120.

 Occurs is the array size if the C parameter is an array.
 A value of zero may be specified if the C parameter is a scalar; negative values for the Occurs parameter are allowed, but are treated as equivalent to zero.
-If the value is greater than 1, we recommend the PF\OCCURS flag be set, although it is for documentation purposes only.
+If the value is greater than 1, we recommend the PF_OCCURS flag be set, although it is for documentation purposes only.

 Parameter is the address of the C parameter where the effective length will be stored.
+Size is the size of the C parameter.